Project Serve Applications

 Due to the high volume of applicants for certain projects, we cannot match all Team Members to their top choices.
 We strongly encourage applicants to rank all projects in the event that they are not placed on their most desired project.
 Year after year, those students who commit to Project Serve -- whether they received a top choice or not -- return from one of the best experiences of their lives.

 All students are accepted on project serve.
 Applicants are asked to rank each trip.
 A student is only interested in one trip, he or she may indicate that in the application.
 However, participants that limit themselves to one or two trips have a greater likelihood of not being placed on a Project Serve team of their choice if others are selected for their trip choices before them.
 While we cannot guarantee that every participant is placed in one of their top choices, we make every effort to do this.
+Visit here to read about each of the sites.

 Team Member applicants will not be interviewed.